 STEP 1: FIND AN EXPERIENCED REAL ESTATE AGENT TO HELP

 When you work with a real estate agent, you will benefit from their expertise and experience.
 They will have resources, marketing know-how, and a plethora of strategies to ensure maximum exposure.
-Finding the right agent is key to a smooth, successful transaction.
+Finding the right agent is essential to a smooth, successful transaction.
 Interview three to five agents before deciding which one to use.
 Ask questions like:

 - What does the listing agreement include?

 - How long will the home be listed?

 - How much is the agent’s commission on the sale?

 - What evidence do you rely on when valuing our property?

 - What strategy will you employ to get the highest price for us?

 - Which agents will attend inspection with potential buyers?

 - If you already have buyers, do we need to pay the advertising up front to reach those same buyers?